tooleks/shevchenko-js/README.md

 #### Personal names declension

 This example shows how to use the library to decline Ukrainian anthroponyms.
-The example code takes an input object that includes grammatical gender, given name, patronymic name, and family name of a person.
-Then, it passes the input object to the `shevchenko.inVocative()` method, which returns the declined version of the input anthroponym in vocative case.
-Finally, it logs the output object to the console.

 ```JavaScript
 const shevchenko = require('shevchenko');